WordPress/Learn/.github/ISSUE_TEMPLATE/01-content-development-general.md

 - Topic description:
 - Audience (User, Developer, Designer, Contributor, etc.):
 - Learning objectives (What will the learner be able to do as a result of this content?):
-- Content type (Tutorial, Online Workshop, Course or Lesson Plan):
+- Content type (Online Workshop, Lesson, Course, Tutorial, or Lesson Plan):
 - WordPress version (optional):
 - Will you be creating this content?
 (Yes or No):